muratbaaris/scanning-cavity-distortion-correction/docs/algorithm.md

 **Output:** two vectors a₁, a₂ in pixel coordinates.

 **Why this matters for distortion:** in a perfect image a₁ and a₂ would have equal length and meet at exactly 90°.
-Their deviation from that — the angle and the length ratio — directly quantifies the distortion.
+Their deviation from that, the angle and the length ratio, directly quantifies the distortion.

 ## Stage 3 — Lattice Index Assignment (Region Growing)